Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 Fictionary is best suited for authors who have a completed draft and want to improve it structurally before sending it to a professional editor or publishing.
 It’s especially useful for newer authors who haven’t yet internalized story structure instinctively, and for anyone writing complex fiction (multiple POV characters, subplots, series) where keeping track of structural elements across a full manuscript gets unwieldy.

 It’s not the right tool if you’re still writing your first draft and need help getting words on the page.
 It’s not a replacement for a human developmental editor, though it could make your editor’s job easier (and save you money) by catching structural issues before the manuscript lands on their desk.
-And it won’t help with prose-level concerns like grammar, word choice, or sentence rhythm.
+And it won’t help with prose-level concerns like grammar or sentence rhythm.
 Pair it with ProWritingAid or a similar tool for that layer.

 The learning curve is real but manageable.
 The 38 Story Elements take time to learn, and working through a full manuscript scene by scene is a commitment.
 Fictionary provides tutorials and video guides to ease you in, but don’t expect to upload a manuscript and get instant clarity.
 This is a tool that rewards the work you put into it.
+(Kind of like writing itself, honestly.)

 Similar Tools